 Prior to Unity Catalog, Immuta had to solve the granularity problem by building plugins in Spark and views in Databricks SQL to enforce real-time policies.
 These integrations are still in production today across many customers, but will be transitioned to the Unity Catalog controls once released, creating a consistent and non-invasive security architecture:

 Solving for Manageability

 While centralized granular controls certainly create a more powerful access control experience in Databricks, you are still left with the manageability problem.
 Having to build policies manually, one-by-one, across hundreds or thousands of tables, users, and policies can quickly explode into an intractable problem ripe for automation.
 This is why Immuta exists.

-Manageability is broken down into three components: Discover, Secure, and Monitor.
+Manageability is broken down into three components: Discover, Detect, and Secure.

 Discover is all about centralizing metadata management in order to power policy automation and orchestration.
 However, it also has side benefits in that it can inform your analysts and compliance teams of where all of your data, and most importantly sensitive data, exists.